nrabulinski/racket.nix/README.md

 Currently it's very impure and very unstable.
 The plan is to not change the `newLayer` API much, but there's also no commitment at this point.

+Dependency resolution doesn't fully work yet so if you get an error about a package not being available, just add it to the list of packages.
+(For now, obviously)

 ## Example usage
 ```nix
 {